Internally-Convex Drawings of Outerplanar Graphs in Small Area: Internally-Strictly-Convex Drawings

-In this section, we prove a tight bound on the area required by internally-strictly-convex grid drawings of outerpaths.
-More precisely, we prove that every $n$-vertex outerpath whose internal faces have size at most $k$ admits an internally-strictly-convex grid drawing in area~$O(nk^2)$, which we also show to match a general lower bound for the internally-strictly-convex grid drawings of outerplanar graphs.
+In this subsection, we prove a tight bound on the area required by internally-strictly-convex grid drawings of outerpaths.
+More precisely, we prove that every $n$-vertex outerpath whose internal faces have size at most $k$ admits an internally-strictly-convex grid drawing in area~$O(nk^2)$, which we also show to match a general lower bound for the area requirements of internally-strictly-convex grid drawings of outerplanar graphs.
 We start by proving the lower bound.

 \begin{theorem} Every $n$-vertex outerplane graph with $\Omega(\frac{n}{k})$ internal faces of size $k$ requires $\Omega(nk^2)$ area in any internally-strictly-convex grid drawing. \end{theorem}

 \begin{proof} Let $G$ be an $n$-vertex outerplane graph with $\Omega(\frac{n}{k})$ internal faces of size $k$.
 First, note that any internally-strictly-convex grid drawing of~$G$ must be outerplanar.
 Indeed, any embedding of an outerplanar graph which is not an outerplanar embedding contains a degree-$2$ vertex as an internal vertex.
 However, such a vertex would create an angle larger than or equal to $180^\circ$ in an internal face.
 The area lower bound is obtained by a simple packing argument.
 Since any internally-strictly-convex grid drawing of~$G$ is outerplanar, it contains $\Omega(\frac{n}{k})$ internal faces of size $k$.
 Each of these faces occupies $\Omega(k^3)$ area \cite{Andrews1963}, hence the total area of the drawing is $\Omega(\frac{n}{k} \cdot k^3)$, which gives the bound claimed by the theorem. \end{proof}